markberridge/environment-health/README.md

 Environment Configuration
 -------------------------
-Configure the list of environments in the JSON file `src/main/resources/app/envs/envs.json`
+Configure the list of environments in the JSON file `environments.json`

+By default, the application is available at http://localhost:8880/health/